Theory of Evolution development Charles Darwin - Alfred Russel Wallace and Malthus' Essay on Population

 when dissecting a whale, or classifying a mite, a fungus, or an infusorian. is "What are the laws of life".-

-Another section of this autobiography relates another key stage in his development of an inherently
+A later section of this autobiography relates a key stage in his development of an inherently

 persuasive hypothesis about a scenario where there would be a naturally explicable origin of species being his